Customize SSHD configurations for server

 To configure SSH session expiration on Linux, define a TMOUT environment variable.
 Setting TMOUT allows you to automatically log out users after a specific period of idle-time.
 Here is an example of what a defined TMOUT variable looks like:

-Note: The function above uses readonly to prevent users from changing its value.
+Note: This definition uses readonly to prevent users from changing its value.